-If the disposal will not turn on when you flip the switch and you do not hear the humming sound of the motor, it indicates there is an electrical problem that is preventing the appliance from getting current.
-To identify the problem and fix it, begin with the most likely problem (and easiest solution) and proceed to the more complicated:
+If the garbage disposal will not turn on when you flip the switch and you do not hear the humming sound of the motor, it indicates there is an electrical problem that is preventing the appliance from getting current.
+To identify the problem and repair it, begin with the most likely problem (and easiest solution) and proceed to the more complicated:

 The tell-tale sign of a jammed garburator is when the motor hums but the garburator does not grind.
 This appliance issue often means that a piece of food is stuck between an impeller blade and the drain hole.
 Do not run the garburator when it is jammed; this will only burn out the motor.
 To clear a jammed garburator: